Youth rites of passage and initiation

 If your child is resistant: Your child does not have to be enthusiastic, but simply willing to go along.
 They may have fears or doubts.
 Or, they are simply being teens.
 Part of the job description is to push back against parents so that they can have enough space to find out who they are.
 There is a possibility that they are truly not ready, though, by age 16 this is seldom the case.
 If you are unsure, have a conversation with us about it.

-The reality is that the vast majority report that it is the most fun and "awesome" experience they've ever had in their lives!
+The reality is that the vast majority report that their rite of passage is the most fun and "awesome" experience they've ever had in their lives!

 How can I tell if my daughter or son is not ready for this rite of passage?

-- You have an intuition or hunch that they will suffer (emotionally, psychologically, trust in you, etc.) if they do the rite of passage now.
+You have an intuition or hunch that they will suffer (emotionally, psychologically, their trust in you, etc.) if they do the rite of passage now.

 What is the best age to do this?

 When they are developmentally ready.
 Age fourteen is possible but most often at age 15-17.
 Seventeen and eighteen year olds are usually further out the door, yet often take to what we do most readily.
 Girls generally, though not always, mature faster emotionally and psychologically, so are more likely to be ready in the 14 to 15 age range.
-Look for some of these signs : Rapid physical growth and change (increased height, foot size, and girth, voice changes, growth of facial and body hair, increased odor, signs of increased testosterone, night emissions), self exploration, wanting more responsibility, vivid dreams, attraction to challenge, soul searching...
+Look for some of these signs : Rapid physical growth and change (increased height and girth, foot size, voice changes, growth of facial and body hair, increased odor, signs of increased testosterone or estrogen, interest in relationships and sex), self exploration, wanting more responsibility, vivid dreams, attraction to challenge, soul searching...
 "Negative" signs/expressions of the need for a rite of passage: rebelliousness, contrariness, angst, anger, excessive risk-taking, confusion, low self-esteem, violence, relationship troubles, self-harm, and more.

 It is much better to have a meaningful rite of passage at this age than spend the next few decades feeling as though they missed something or seeking often harmful ways of self-initiating...
 Most adults who do our adult vision fasts are seeking to have the rite of passage they never got as a youth.